How To Make Money On eBay: Get Started In 40 min (+ expert advice)

 This is a price minimum a seller can set on their product.
 The seller doesn’t have to sell the product if an auction ends without any bids at that price or higher.

-“99.999% of the time I never use a reserve price.
+99.999% of the time I never use a reserve price.
 My goal is to make as much money as I can, so I reduce the amount of upfront money I have to pay.
 I also do this by using a low starting price of $0.99.
 This keeps me competitive with everyone.
-I would rather get little for it than have it sit on my shelf and cost me money.”
+I would rather get little for it than have it sit on my shelf and have it costing me money.

 Tip 5.
 Find your niche and own it